 What do you do when you have sand, not snow?
 Create a sandy winter wonderland, of course.
 Every December, West Palm Beach transforms its Waterfront area into Sandi Land -- and fashions a 35-foot holiday tree named Sandi out of 600 tons of sand.
 We bet you won’t even miss the snow as you enjoy the nightly music and light show that casts rainbow hues onto the pale sandy structure (replayed every quarter hour starting at 6:30 p.m.).

-The town is festive all month long, but its Wassail Weekend is what put it on the holiday map (December 12-14 this year).
+The town is festive all month long, but its Wassail Weekend is what put it on the holiday map (December 13 through 15).
 The weekend celebrates the Norse tradition of handing carolers wassail, an ale brewed with spiced apples and served hot.
-Drinks aside, the main highlight is the Wassail Parade, featuring more than 50 horses and riders adorned in holiday costumes and period dress.
-After the parade, visitors can take a sleigh ride or enjoy the Wassail Feast held at the Woodstock Inn & Resort ($55).
+Drinks aside, the main highlight is the Wassail Parade, which features more than 50 horses and riders adorned in holiday costumes and period dress.
+After the parade, visitors can take a sleigh ride or enjoy the Wassail Feast held at the Woodstock Inn & Resort.

 Nicknamed the “Danish Capital of America,” Solvang celebrates the holiday season with Julesfest, a Norse tradition associated with Christmas.
 Festivities begin with a tree-lighting ceremony, folk dancers, and a parade during the first weekend in December -- but you can enjoy the Julefest trees and town’s four large windmills decorated in bright lights throughout the season.
 Be sure to stop at Jule Hus while you’re in town to purchase traditional Old European Christmas ornaments.